Chepstow: Governance

 Chepstow is administered by Monmouthshire County Council, one of the 22 unitary local authorities in Wales formed in 1996.
 As of 2022, the town elects six county councillors, for the wards of Bulwark and Thornwell (2 members); Chepstow Castle and Larkfield (2 members); Mount Pleasant; and St Kingsmark.
 Following the 2022 local elections, the councillors are four from the Labour party, and two Conservative.
 The town also has its own Town Council, comprising 15 councillors elected every four years.
 The council elects a Town Mayor from among its number each year.
 The Town Mayor for 2022/23 is Cllr Margaret Griffiths.

 Chepstow was an electoral ward to Gwent County Council between 1973 and 1996.
 Its first councillor, Barney O'Neill, became leader of the council in 1974.

 Chepstow was granted a town charter in 1524 by its Marcher Lord, Charles Somerset, 1st Earl of Worcester.
 After the county of Monmouth was formed, Chepstow was included within the Hundred of Caldicot in 1542.
 A Corporation of bailiffs and burgesses controlled the town until the time of Charles II, when its charter lapsed, apparently as a result of a dispute.
-The town came under the control of a Local Board from 1864, and an Urban District Council was formed in 1894.
+The town came under the control of a Local Board from 1864, and an urban district council was formed in 1894.
 Chepstow Urban District Council was abolished in 1974, when many of its functions were taken over by the new Monmouth District Council.
 This was renamed Monmouth Borough Council in 1988, and formed one of the five districts of Gwent until both authorities were abolished in 1996.

 The town's representation in Parliament was as part of the county of Monmouth seat, from 1536.
-Between 1885 and 1918 it formed part of the South Monmouthshire constituency, and since then has been within the Monmouth county constituency.
+Between 1885 and 1918 it formed part of the South Monmouthshire constituency, and then was in the Monmouth county constituency until 2024 when it became part of the Monmouthshire constituency.
 The town has remained within the Monmouth constituency in subsequent elections, although the constituency boundary has changed several times.
-The constituency has returned a Conservative MP at most recent elections; the current member is David Davies, first elected in 2005.
+The constituency has returned a Conservative MP at most recent elections; the current member is Catherine Fookes, elected in 2024.
 In elections for the Senedd, the town is part of the Monmouth constituency; the current MS is Peter Fox (Conservative).
 Until January 2020 Chepstow was within the Wales constituency for the European Parliament.

 The Laws in Wales Acts created an anomaly in that, although Monmouthshire was noted as being in the 'Country or Dominion of Wales', it was made directly responsible to the courts of Westminster rather than falling under the Court of Great Sessions in Wales.
 Most legislation for Wales was applied to it using the phrase "Wales and Monmouthshire", and the issue of whether Monmouthshire should be considered as part of Wales for administrative purposes was finally clarified in law by the Local Government Act 1972 which incorporated it within Wales.